 The following methods of sexing snakes should only be done by experienced caretakers or veterinary staff.
-If you are a beginner in snakes and want to know the sex of your snake, please find an experienced reptile keeper or vet to demonstrate the following for you, as the methods carry a risk of injury to your snake if they are done incorrectly.
+If you are a beginner in snakes and want to know the sex of your snake, find an experienced reptile keeper or vet to demonstrate these methods to you.
+There is a risk of injury to the snake if they are done incorrectly.

-While the differences can be fairly notable when comparing snakes side by side, it is more difficult to sex a snake if you don't have a male and a female side by side to compare.
-This is why the following methods are more commonly used to identify a snake's sex more accurately than looking at tail characteristics.
+While the differences can be fairly notable when comparing snakes side by side, it is more difficult to sex a snake if you don't have a male and a female to compare.
+This is why the following methods are more commonly used to accurately identify a snake's sex than looking at tail characteristics.

 Probing a snake involves inserting a thin metal rod (called a snake probe) into the cloacal vent of the snake while it is awake.
 This special probe can be inserted further in males since they have a hemipenis on either side of the vent.
 The probe will drop down into one of these spaces that point towards the tip of the tail.

 When probing a female snake, the probe will not drop down into the vent very far.
 That's because there is no space for it to go when you are directing the probe towards the tip of the tail.
 Females only have small scent gland spaces.